 Idle the engine a few minutes before routine shutdown.
 After full load operation, idle the engine 3 to 5 minutes before shutting it down.
 This idle period will allow the lubricating oil and coolant to carry excess heat away from the combustion chamber, bearings, internal components, and turbocharger.
-This is especially important for turbocharged, charge air cooled engines, like your Turbo Ram.
+This is especially important for turbocharged, charge air cooled engines.